Make the most of IT

 Zotero collects your references and inserts them into your assignment.
 You can get help with Zotero from your Academic Liaison Librarian.
 You can download Zotero to your home laptop or computer from Zotero's website.

-Find out more about referencing through Library Matters, a Weblearn module developed by the library.
-Don't forget to check the London Met referencing guidance to make sure your references and citations are correctly formatted.
+Don't forget to check the London Met referencing guidance for further information on referencing and to make sure your references and citations are correctly formatted.

 Windows has a range of built-in accessibility tools and features.
 These include: